cyverse/gocommands/docs/commands/mv.md

 # Move (Rename) Data Objects and Collections in iRODS

-The `mv` command allows you to move or rename data objects and collections in iRODS.
+The `mv` command allows you to move or rename data objects (files) and collections (directories) in iRODS.
 This command is similar to the Unix `mv` command but is adapted for use with iRODS.

 ## Syntax
 ```sh